Post navigation

 What do you predict will be the most contentious patent litigation issues in your jurisdiction over the next twelve months?

-The Supreme Court’s decision in Unwired Planet v Huawei [2020] UKSC 37 indicated that the Patents Court is ready and willing to determine global FRAND disputes and the UK continues to see high numbers of patent cases involving SEPs and FRAND licences.
+The Supreme Court’s decision in Unwired Planet v Huawei [2020] UKSC 37 indicated that the UK courts are ready and willing to determine global FRAND disputes, and the UK continues to see high numbers of patent cases involving SEPs and FRAND issues.
+Following Unwired Planet, the Court of Appeal has recently considered a further case in which it was asked to determine whether terms of a global licence of a SEP portfolio are FRAND (InterDigital Technology Corporation & Ors v Lenovo Group Ltd & Ors [2024] EWCA Civ 743).

-There have been further recent and notable decisions relating to the grant of injunctions in the life sciences sector.
-Following the series of cases relating to Neurim Pharmaceuticals we have also seen a number of other decisions (in respect of which cases are continuing at the time of writing) which evaluate the American Cyanamid principles (see question 23) in the context of different factual scenarios in the life sciences sector.
-Of note in the recent case of Novartis and Anor v Teva and Ors [2022] EWHC 959 (Ch) is also the concept of pre-grant injunctions.
+There have been further recent and notable decisions relating to the grant of preliminary injunctions in the life sciences sector.
+Following the Neurim series of cases we have also seen a number of other decisions which evaluate the American Cyanamid principles (see question 23) in the context of different factual scenarios in the life sciences sector, most recently in Bayer Intellectual Property GmbH & Ors v Aspire Pharma Ltd & Ors [2024] EWHC 711 (Pat).
+Interestingly, in the recent case of Novartis and Anor v Teva and Ors [2022] EWHC 959 (Ch), the Court held that it had jurisdiction to grant an interim injunction before the relevant patent had been granted, although it declined to do so in this particular case.

 Recent decisions from the Court of Appeal in FibroGen v Akebia [2021] EWCA Civ 1279 and BMS v Sandoz and Teva [2023] EWCA Civ 472 (the latter considering for the first time in the UK the decision of the Enlarged Board of Appeal in G 2/21), demonstrate that the concept of plausibility continues to be a contentious issue in UK patent cases.